-Epstein Files: 'Proudly Supported' Transparency - But Didn't Sign the Petition That Forced the Vote
+Epstein Files: 'Proudly Supported' Transparency - But Didn't Sign the Petition or Attend the Wexner Deposition

 Why This Matters for NY-23

 When a constituent asks about government transparency, they deserve a complete answer.
 Langworthy says he “never opposed” releasing Epstein files and “proudly supported” the bill.
 But his letter doesn’t mention that he refused to sign the discharge petition that actually forced the vote — a petition the White House called “a hostile act.”
-Only 4 Republicans had the courage to sign: Massie, Greene, Boebert, and Mace.
-Langworthy wasn’t among them.
+Only 4 Republicans signed: Massie, Greene, Boebert, and Mace.
+Langworthy was not among them.
 The bill passed 427-1 only after Trump reversed position.

 Statement